Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 </ul>
 ~~~

-In out component I will add the updaePost method.
+In out component we add the updatePost method.
-The difference between the patch and put menthod is that we use the patch method to update only a few porpteries in a object.
-So rather than sending the complete object to the server we only send theporperties that should be modified.
+The difference between the patch and put menthod is that we use the patch method to update only a few properties in an object.
+So rather than sending the complete object to the server we only send the properties that should be modified.

 Patch: